 Principal Components Analysis (PCA) is a technique for taking many variables and creating a new, smaller set of variables which aims to capture as much of the variation in the data as possible.
 This article describes how run a Principal Component Analysis in Displayr.
+This is useful when you want to identify redundant concepts in new product testing or reduce the options/questions presented to people in a survey.

 - A data set containing several Numeric, Numeric - Multi, or Binary - Multi variables that you want to combine and reduce down to a smaller number of variables or components.
 For this example, we'll use a series of attitudinal questions about mobile device attributes on a 1-5 scale where 1="Strongly agree" and 5="Strongly disagree".